webplatform/docs-wpd/Creating_API_pages/index.md

 =Stubbing out the pages=

 The best way to work on all of this is to first draw out the architecture as a hierarchy of stub pages.
-This allows other writers to help out as well as providing you with the ability to create the links you need between pages as you fill them out.
+This allows other writers to help out and it provides you with the ability to create the links you need between pages as you fill them out.